Parylene Coating Services

 When Parylene Needs Careful Review

-Parylene can be extremely effective, but it is not automatically the easiest answer.
-It should be reviewed carefully when the assembly contains difficult masking zones, connector interfaces, rework requirements or cost-sensitive production targets.
+Parylene can be extremely effective, but it is not automatically the easiest or lowest-cost answer.
+It should be reviewed carefully when the assembly contains difficult masking zones, connector interfaces, rework requirements, qualification constraints or cost-sensitive production targets.

 - Masking: exposed connectors, contacts, threads, mating surfaces and test points may need precise exclusion.